Panionios F.C.: Stadium

 In November 1937, Panionios G.S.S.
 Board of Directors led by President D. Karabatis and the Municipality of Nea Smyrni agreed to relocate the club in Nea Smyrni, the Athens suburb that was mainly inhabited by Greek World War I refugees coming from İzmir, the club's historical home.
 Construction works started in 1938, and were completed one year later.

 In the summer of 1940 the first football matches take place, with the club donating the money to support the repair of Greek Warship "Elli" which was hit by Italian forces on World War II.
 On September later that year Panionios G.S.S. celebrated its 50th year together with the completion of building the new stadium.
 Since then it has been used constantly for over 70 years from Panionios G.S.S. associated clubs and sports divisions.

 Improvement works have been undertaken in 2001 and 2003 including a cafeteria, Panionios G.S.S. sports shop, press and office facilities, improved medical and player facilities etc. Additionally a roof was placed above the East wing of the stadium.
 In 2009 Panionios G.S.S. installed an electronic ticketing system on the stadium to improve security in the team's matches.

-Despite the improvements the core fan base of the team as well as its management strongly support that the old stadium is inadequate to cover the team's needs in terms of quality of services provided to the fans.
+Despite the improvements the core fan base of the club as well as its management strongly support that the old stadium is inadequate to cover the team's needs in terms of quality of services provided to the fans.
 Additionally, there are safety concerns as the stadium does not have enough entry and exit points in case of emergency.

-The highest attendance ever recorded was in 1974 against Panathinaikos with 20,950 spectators.
-After the installation of seats and the reduction of the stadium's capacity there have been numerous matches with full attendance mainly in European competitions.
-The most recent ticket 'sold-out' was against Panathinaikos in 2008.